Photography and the Archive Research Centre returns with two powerful new exhibitions

 “We are delighted that the College is committed to photographic research practice, as it demonstrated with the funding of the renovation of our space, and we look forward to presenting a number of new exhibitions of work as well as events exploring powerful local national, international narratives throughout the year.”

-In addition to exploring the exhibition and attending the Launch Night, staff, students and visitors will have the opportunity to meet the curators of the exhibitions at special Curator Tours throughout the exhibition run.
+In addition to exploring the exhibition and attending the Launch Night, staff, students and visitors will have the opportunity to learn more at special Exhibition Tours throughout the run.

 NO MORE FLOWERS